git-pull/tao-of-tmux/manuscript/09-status-bar.md

 uses to help gather system information.

-The first option to get powerline working with tmux is sourcing `powerline.conf` from your config, the only difficulty is nailing down the location across systems and python versions.
-As a way to try getting powerline found across varying installations, I use `if-shell`:
+The first option to get powerline working with tmux is sourcing `powerline.conf` from your config.
+The only difficulty is nailing down the location across systems and python versions.
+To try getting powerline found across varying installations, I use `if-shell`:

 {line-numbers=off}
     # pip install --user git+git://github.com/powerline/powerline